Orlando Arcia Player Props: Braves vs. Tigers

 - Arcia is hitting .323 with eight doubles, five home runs and 13 walks.

-- In 11.1% of his games this year, he has hit a home run, and 2.9% of his trips to the plate.
+- He has hit a long ball in 11.1% of his games this season, and 2.9% of his trips to the plate.

-- Arcia has an RBI in 14 of 45 games this year, with multiple RBI in five of them.
+- In 31.1% of his games this season, Arcia has had at least one RBI.
+He's picked up more than one in 11.1%.

-- In 17 of 45 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 17 of 45 games this year, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.